dexterestacion/NEC-3202-LAB-REPORT-2/README.md

 <details>
 <summary>Experiment 14 - BW limiting and restoring digital signals</summary>

 ### Objectives

+- To famlliarize bandwidth limiting
+- understand its effects in digital transmission
+- observe its effects in different digital modulation techniques
+- Analyze dthe istortion caused by a low-pass filter.
+- Restore a distorted digital signal using a comparator

 ### Introduction

+Bandwidth limiting is a process of limiting the frequency range of a digital signal, removing high-frequency components of the signal that cause rounding of sharp edges. an example of this is a square wave

 ### Block diagram - PCM decoding with bandwidth limiter